High school notebook: Greensburg Salem looking for girls basketball coach

 Franklin Regional senior Spencer Lee had successful surgery on his right knee Tuesday to repair an anterior cruciate ligament tear.

-Lee, an Iowa recruit, injured the knee at practice in January and tried to finish his high school career as a four-time PIAA, undefeated champion.
+Lee, an Iowa recruit, injured the knee at practice in January and tried to finish his high school career as a four-time PIAA champion.

-He fell to Exeter Township senior Austin DeSanto at the buzzer, 6-5, in the 126-pound state final and finished with a 144-1 career record.
+He fell to Exeter Township senior Austin DeSanto, 6-5, at the buzzer, in the 126-pound state final and finished with a 144-1 career record.

-Lee made no excuses about the result stating “It was my choice to try to wrestle with a torn ACL.”
+Lee made no excuses about the result, stating, “It was my choice to try to wrestle with a torn ACL.”

 Lee missed out on competing at the Pittsburgh Wrestling Classic, where he served as captain of the Pennsylvania and WPIAL teams.